 Every major city has local technology and other events that attract venture capitalists.

 One of the best ways to find out about these events is at Meetup.com.

 I just searched on “venture capital” within New York City and found tons of local events that VCs will be at.
 Most smaller cities have less, but still plenty of events for you to attend to meet the right VCs for your business.

 The final way to meet venture capitalists is via email.

 Many VCs still list their email addresses on their websites.
 If not, subscribe to a database that offers them, or simply call the VC firm and ask for the email address.

 VCs get tons of emails, so just send them a teaser email with no attachments (teaser emails give just a few exciting points about your company to get the VC interested).

-So, there you have it.
+So, there you have it, now you know how to get venture capital.
 Even if you don’t have any connections to VCs, you now have six places you can go to find them and contact them.
 And once you do, you could be on your way to a multi-million dollar funding check which allows you to build a phenomenally successful business.

 If you need millions of dollars in funding to build your business, you should raise venture capital.